leebehrens/linux-notes/docs/_notes/printers-scanners.md

 ## Installation: CUPS, Skanlite (all printers)

-1. Install CUPS. `$ sudo apt list cups` may indicate CUPS is installed, but not all required packages are
+1. Install CUPS. `$ sudo apt list cups` may indicate CUPS is installed, but not all required packages are.
     ```shell
     $ sudo apt install cups
     ```